 “A fantastic example of the problems created by the SPA approach is parallelization of work.
 If you have a team of multiple people, or God forbid, multiple teams working on the same SPA, you need to come up with a good way to support this.
 Instead, you can just have each of those teams build their own web application.
 Each of those applications can be connected to every other one built at the same time by the same organization (as well as to every other web application residing anywhere, if you want to) — in fact relying on the core strength of the web.”

-“In terms of accessibility, rendering semantic HTML on the server-side provides an out-of-the-box support.”
+“In terms of accessibility, rendering semantic HTML on the server-side provides an out-of-the-box support.
+There is only a limited set of things that you can do with HTML, and again this is a feature, not a bug.”

 This is misleading.
 Your HTML is not more accessible or more semantic when it’s rendered on the server.
 Whether you render HTML on the server or in the browser, you need to write accessible and semantic markup.